dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 * Represent genes with significantly decreased expression.

 Non-significant Genes:
-* Highlighted in grey, on the bottom of the plot.
-* Represent genes with no statistically significant expression changes.
+* Plotted in grey, representing genes with no statistically significant expression changes.

 Significance Threshold: A horizontal line at p = 0.05 indicates the statistical significance cutoff.